karsubhranshu/SQL_SystemTables_Shared/README.md

 sys.all_objects.docx -> The Description About sys.all_objects.docx View in SQL Server

 sys.all_columns.docx -> The Description About sys.all_columns.docx View in SQL Server

+sys.all_parameters.docx -> The Description About sys.all_parameters.docx View in SQL Server